 How to Clean All Types of Cutting Boards

-Step 4: A paste of equal parts lemon juice and baking soda can be used to scrub at stains and remove them.
+Step 4: For stains, scrub with a paste of equal parts lemon juice and baking soda.

-Step 5: Soak up as much water as you can with a dry dish towel.
+Step 5: Blot off as much water as you can with a dry towel.

-Step 7: Once a month, apply either food safe mineral oil or beeswax to restore your board and keep it looking great.
+Step 7: Once a month, rub in food-grade mineral oil or beeswax to condition the wood and keep it from drying and cracking.

-Check out the video below to see the process of applying mineral oil to a wooden cutting board.
+The video below shows how to oil a wooden board.

-Step 2: Mix together one quart of water and one teaspoon of bleach.
+Step 2: Mix 1 quart of water with 1 teaspoon of bleach.

-Step 5: Prop the plastic board on end to let it air dry completely.
+Step 5: Stand it on edge to air dry completely.

 How to Clean All Types of Cutting Boards